 Game #22: Blind Drawing

-Split your team into groups of two each.
-Have each team member sit back to back with their partner.
+Split your team into small groups of two each.
+Have each team member sit back to back with their partner (or use a blindfold).
 One team member will have a picture, and the other person will have a blank piece of paper and a pen.
 The team member with the picture can’t show the other person their image.
 Rather, they should describe the picture without using any words that would give it away.
 The other team member should try to draw what is being described.

 Be sure to set a time limit.
 Once the time limit is reached, both team members can compare the original picture and the drawing.